trac-hacks/trac-github/README.md

     <reponame>.repository = <user>/<project>    # for each extra repository
     <reponame>.branches = <branches>            # optional

-When you configure the WebHook URLs, append the name used by Trac to identify the repository:
+When you configure the webhook URLs, append the name used by Trac to identify the repository:

     http://<trac.example.com>/github/<reponame>